 ‘You can tell he’s getting mad play,’ smiled Aabo, stubbing out his cigarette.
 ‘Migil always has someone on the go.
 Gosh, to be young again.’

 My parents all sighed simultaneously.

 I felt something kick inside me, a sense of desolation that coagulated in my belly and made my body twitch.
 I could feel my hands getting sweaty, so I politely excused myself to go to the bathroom.
-As I ran up the stairs, my body began to seize up.
+Halfway up the stairs, my body began to seize up.
 I tried to stabilize myself by sitting down for a spell.
 My breathing was erratic and my temperature was rising.
 On the one hand, I was hyperaware of what was happening and could feel a panic attack coming on.
 On the other, I felt helpless and infirm.
 I got to my feet and continued up the stairs until I reached the bathroom.
 I closed the door behind me and headed over to the mirror.
 My face resembled a bad Cubist painting: a collision of awkward shapes that would have made Picasso laugh with derision.
 I am now your God, said the Picasso in my head.
 When you behave, I’ll paint you a more pleasing face.

 I ran the tap to splash some water on my face but something bizarro happened.
 It started raining inside the bathroom.
 I closed the tap and the rain stopped.
 The bathroom floor was wet, so I reached for a mop.
 The water vanished the minute I grabbed the mop.
 I accepted that this was the way I lived now.
 I felt becalmed by this cognition.
 I dried my hands and headed downstairs to have dinner.
+My fingers trembled.

 ‘Migil, are you alright?’ said Hooyo.

 ‘I – yes.’

 ‘Come hang with us,’ said Aabo, lighting another cigarette as a clutch of feathers fell at his feet.